 However, while this helmet is easy on your wallet, it won’t quite provide you with the high-end performance of the other options listed above.
 The heating system isn’t quite as effective and the helmet is too large and bulky for my personal preferences.

 If you’re looking to save some cash though, it’s highly recommended.

 Best Heated Snowmobile Helmets: What to Look For

 Take the following factors into consideration when shopping for a heated snowmobile helmet that best fits your needs.

 A dual-pane visor is going to help your heated helmet more effectively reduce fog and ice build-up.
 While single-pane visors are often cheaper if you want to take full advantage of its heated capabilities, be on the lookout for dual-pane helmets.

 A heated helmet will only remain effective as long as it has the power to stay heated.
 This is made possible either by a battery in the helmet or a way to directly connect it to the snowmobile’s battery.

 I personally like a heated helmet that doesn’t need to directly plug into the snow machine.
 But you risk it running out of juice on the trail.
 There are options that can do both.

 Heated helmets are usually more expensive than options without this feature.
-Always look for additional features to add value to the increased price this type of helmet has.
+Always look for additional features to add value to the increased price of this type of helmet.

 The best heated snowmobile helmet currently available is the Castle X EXO-CX950 Modular Snowmobile Helmet.
 This option gives you a reliable and effective heating system but also plenty of other awesome features to add value.About Chaz Wyland